jpdias/jpdias.github.io/_posts/2018-12-01-bsideslisbon.md

 <!--more-->

 <img src="/images/bsideslx18/badge.jpg" style="width:250px; margin-left:10px" align="right">
-The location (URL) of the challenges was spread among QR-codes in the conference venue (including repeated QR-codes), thus we didn't know if there was any sequence in doing the challenges.
-From the beginning a hint was given, there was a total of **4 challenges** and there should be delivered only **one flag** at the end.
-Most of the challenges were made with the collaboration of [td00k](http://twitter.com/tiaggodias).
+The location (URL) of the challenges was spread around in QR-codes on the conference venue (including repeated QR-codes), thus we didn't know if there was any sequence for doing the challenges.
+A hint was given in the beginning: there was a total of **4 challenges** and there should be delivered only **one flag** at the end.

+Most of the challenges were solved with the collaboration of [td00k](http://twitter.com/tiaggodias).

 ## Crypto